Religious Freedom Restoration Act (Indiana)

-Indiana Senate Bill 101, titled the Religious Freedom Restoration Act (RFRA), is a law in the U.S. state of Indiana, which allows individuals and companies to assert as a defense in legal proceedings that their exercise of religion has been, or is likely to be, substantially burdened.
+The Religious Freedom Restoration Act (RFRA), also known as Indiana Senate Bill 101, is a law in the U.S. state of Indiana, which allows individuals and companies to assert as a defense in legal proceedings that their exercise of religion has been, or is likely to be, substantially burdened.

 The bill was approved by a vote of 40–10 and on March 26, 2015, Indiana Governor Mike Pence signed SB 101 into law.
 The bill is similar to the Arizona SB 1062 vetoed by Governor Jan Brewer in 2014, which would have expanded Arizona's existing RFRA to include corporations.

 The law's signing was met with criticism by such organizations as the National Collegiate Athletic Association (NCAA), Tim Cook (CEO of Apple Inc.), Subaru of America, the gamer convention Gen Con, and the Disciples of Christ.
 Technology company Salesforce.com said it would halt its plans to expand in the state, as did Angie's List.
 Opponents of the law claim that it is targeted against LGBT (lesbian, gay, bisexual, and transgender) people and other groups.
 Proponents of the law claim that it protects free exercise of religion and freedom of conscience.

 Thousands protested against the policy, in part because of Indiana's reputation for "Hoosier hospitality".
 Greg Ballard, the Republican mayor of Indianapolis, called on the legislature to repeal the law, or add explicit protections for sexual orientation and gender identity.
-Mike Pence and Republican leadership in Indiana have defended the bill, stating that it is not about discrimination.
+Mike Pence and Republican leadership in Indiana have defended the bill, stating it is not about discrimination.